-We entered high school in the dawn of a new decade.
+We entered high school as a new decade was starting.
 The 1970s were over, computers were on the rise, and Ronald Reagan had just been elected President.

 Things got off to a rough start with the beginning of the Iran-Iraq War and the identification of the AIDS virus.
 And 1983 brought an attack on the U.S. embassy in Beirut, in which 63 were killed.
 However, we were fortunate to witness the release of 52 U.S. hostages who had been held in Iran for 444 days.